nksherani/KafkaProducerExample/README.md

-# KafkaProducerExample
+# KafkaProducerExample (.Net)
-kafka-net and Confluent.Kafka Demo codes are added in this project
+kafka-net and Confluent.Kafka Demo C# codes are added in this project